By Eric C. Wheeler

 This is how simple, genuine, and beautiful it really is!
-No “accepting Jesus”, saying the “Sinner’s Prayer”, sprinkling water on babies, and so-called “altar calls” necessary.
+No “accepting Jesus,” saying the “Sinner’s Prayer,” sprinkling water on babies, and so-called “altar calls” necessary.
 Just simple, plain, and amazing Biblical truth and conversions!
 Praise God.
-Let’s all go forward and share it!
+Let’s all go forward in the Lord and share it!

 Pease feel free to reproduce, reprint and/or forward as desired.
 Altering or editing is strictly prohibited.
-To contact us, send a request to email@example.com or visit our website at https://www.sharingtheway.com/.
+To contact us, send an email to email@example.com or visit our website at https://sharingtheway.com/.
 Using an article for any form of advertising is strictly prohibited.

 - Andrew Strom (11)

 - Brendon Powell (1)